 Severe ear pain

 Ear pain that gets worse or doesn’t go away after a few days

-Call your health care provider's office if your otherwise healthy child has any of the signs or symptoms described below:
+Call your child's healthcare provider's office if your otherwise healthy child has any of the signs or symptoms described below:

 Your child has had a seizure caused by the fever